kurka/presentations/README.md

-# presentations
+# Presentations
-Presentations presented in presentations.
+Gathering of some of the presentations performed in this brief career.